Kinnikinnick Campground, OR - Latest Reviews, Photos & Campground Map

-Kinnikinnick Campground is located in the Hood River Ranger District of the Mt.
+Kinnikinnick Campground is located in the Hood River Ranger District, Mt.
 Hood National Forest (1 hr 29 min east of Gresham, OR) with an elevation of 2,998 feet.
-There are a total of 26 campsites.
+There are a total of 26 campsites including 19 tent-only sites.
 The campground is normally open from mid May to mid September.
 6 sites can accommodate RVs and trailers between 16 and 26 feet.
 All sites are currently reservable.
+Reservations can be booked up to 6 months in advance.
 Fees range from $22.00 to $28.48.
+Activities include biking, fishing.

 Laurance Lake